-All results for both the heating and the cooling calculations can be viewed at any time on the Calculate panel.
+All results for both the heating and the cooling calculations can be viewed at any time on the Results panel.
 After all data has been entered or any changes have been made, the user can calculate interim or final results using the 'Calculate' button.
-A sample screen for this panel can be seen in figure 4.9.
+A sample screen for this panel can be seen in figure 4.8.

-The two lists on the Calculate panel are for heating and cooling.
+The two lists on the Results panel are for heating and cooling.
 Although all of the numbers shown are valid and respond to changes, the side with the longer required length is printed in bold type so that it stands out.
-The longer length determines the installation size and for this reason the shorter-length system results loses relevance.
+The longer length determines the installation size and for this reason the shorter-length system results lose relevance.
+In fixed length mode, since both heating and cooling are of equal length, neither side is highlighted.